arm22/hookSync/README.md

 ## Built With

-* [fs-promise-util](https://www.npmjs.com/package/fs-promise-util) - Promisified file ops in Node (soon to be native)
+* [fs-promise-util](https://www.npmjs.com/package/fs-promise-util) - Promisified file-op in Node (soon to be native).

 ## Contributing

-Feel free to contribute on GitHub
+Feel free to contribute on GitHub.

 ## Versioning